The Santa Claus Rally could certainly hold some opportunity for investors — especially those who have gotten an early start.

 This can be a particularly auspicious time for investors — especially those who get an early start.

-In 2018, investors are beginning to consider this recurring seasonal pattern again, and hoping it could inject some optimism into current market conditions.
-Read on to learn how you can use these circumstances to take advantage of the Santa Claus Rally this year.
+In 2019, investors are once again beginning to consider this recurring pattern that takes place during the holiday season.
+Read on to learn how you can use these circumstances to take advantage of the returns from the Santa Claus Rally this year.

 When does the Santa Claus Rally start?